asoftwareworld/ASW-Form-Builder/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Go to '...'
+1. Use https://asoftwareworld.github.io/ASW-Form-Builder/#/ to reproduce your issue.
-2. Click on '....'
-3. Scroll down to '....'
-4. See error
+2. See error
+3. Steps to reproduce: 1.
+2.

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+What behavior were you expecting to see?

+**Actual behavior**
+What behavior did you actually see?

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

 **Desktop (please complete the following information):**
- - OS: [e.g. iOS]
+ - OS: [e.g. iOS, Windows]
- - Browser [e.g. chrome, safari]
+ - Browser [e.g. chrome, firefox, safari, Edge, IE]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
  - Version [e.g. 22]

 **Additional context**